JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Explanation:

-method iterates over each key, using bracket notation geoposition[key]
+Then, the forEach method iterates over each key, using bracket notation geoposition[key] to access and log the corresponding value.

 This means that the console output will be: